protontypes/open-sustainable-technology/README.md

 - [USGS](https://github.com/kapadia/usgs) - A python module for interfacing with the US Geological Survey's API.
 - [getSpatialData](https://github.com/16EAGLE/getSpatialData) - Making it easy to query, preview, download and preprocess multiple kinds of satellite datasets via R.
 - [sentinelsat](https://github.com/sentinelsat/sentinelsat) - Makes searching, downloading and retrieving the metadata of Sentinel satellite images from the Copernicus Open Access Hub easy.
-- [Smart Data Models](https://github.com/smart-data-models/dataModel.Environment) – A joint collaboration program to support the adoption of a reference architecture and compatible common data models underpinning a digital market of interoperable and replicable smart solutions.
-These data models describe the main entities involved with smart applications that deal with environmental issues.
+- [Smart Data Models](https://github.com/smart-data-models/dataModel.Environment) - This Models describe the main entities involved with smart applications that deal with environmental issues.

 ### Curated Lists